-

-Debra was the lead Montessori primary teacher at Felician Children’s Center in Jackson, Michigan.
-Debra has been a Montessori teacher for over 40 years, beginning in Montessori in 1980.
+Debra was a lead Montessori primary teacher in three different Montessori programs for 42 years.
+She has been an instructor and faculty member at ADMTEI since its inception in 1991.
 In addition, Debra was an adjunct faculty member in Early Childhood Education at Siena Heights University for 20 years.
-Debra was an instructor for 25 years teaching Practical Life and Mathematics for the Montessori Teacher Academy in Mishawaka, Indiana.
-Debra has been an instructor and faculty member at ADMTEI since its inception in 1991.
+She was an instructor for 25 years teaching Practical Life and Mathematics for the Montessori Teacher Academy in Mishawaka, Indiana.
 Debra is passionate about Montessori, her family, and lake living.

 Debra received her Master’s degree in Elementary Education, her Bachelor’s degree in English, and her Michigan Elementary Certification (K-9) from Siena Heights University.
 She received her AMS Early Childhood Credential from the Northeast Montessori Teacher Education Center in Boston, Massachusetts.
 As part of her Master’s thesis, Debra created the Extended Day Kindergarten program at St. Joseph Academy Montessori Children’s House in 1985.
 Debra has had numerous articles published in Montessori Life magazine.